emmajanedrews/base-template/_posts/2018-01-26-where-is-the-market-headed-this-year.md

 The fact is **that the market cycles every seven years or so.** The last peak was in 2007, so we are about four years overdue, statistically speaking.

 If you have any questions or need help with your real estate ventures, please reach out to us.
-We would appreciate the opportunity to help you you out this year.&nbsp;
+We would appreciate the opportunity to help you out this year.&nbsp;